jzanetti/Sijin_nix/docs/source/Nix_derivation.rst

 Note that the reason we may have to run ``git config --global http.sslVerify false`` is that we may get ``SSL certificate problem`` from git if we don't ...

-Creae a generic environment with nix-shell
+Create a generic environment with nix-shell
 *********
 Soemtimes we may want to have an completely isolated environment for developing or debugging a package, ``nix-shell`` can do this for us as well